-A conviction under this statute most often does not impact a person’s gun rights.
+A conviction under this statute most often does not impact your gun rights.

-California law says that some crimes (e.g., felonies) will result in a defendant losing his right to own or possess a gun.
+California law says that some crimes (such as felonies) will result in you losing your right to own or possess a gun.

 Contempt, though, is not one of these crimes.

-7. Are there similar crimes a defendant could be charged with?
+7. Are there similar crimes I could be charged with?